meteorologytoday/paper-figures-2024-SST_structures/README.md

 # Notes

+## Download data

+You can programmitically download the data using Zenedo access token.
+The code to download the data is in `download/download.py`

 ## For authors to create `gendata` from `data`

 - Run `91_generate_hourly_avg.sh` to produce hourly mean data every 12 hours.